oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

     ]
 });

-// this will fail because the tab `t1` does not exist anymore
+// This will fail because the tab `t1` does not exist anymore,
-// the shared tabs array has been overwritten by another dataset tabs1.activateTabByName('t1');
+// the shared tabs array has been overwritten by another dataset. tabs1.activateTabByName('t1');

-// this might work, but the emitted name will be wrong: `t4` instead of `t2` tabs1.activateTabByIndex(1);
+// This might work, but the emitted name will be wrong: `t4` instead of `t2`. tabs1.activateTabByIndex(1);

-// this will work however, since the list of tabs has been replaces by the
+// This will work however, since the list of tabs has been replaces by the set
-// set of the second instance.
-But the select DOM element will have the id `t1` tabs1.activateTabByName('t3');
+// of the second instance.
+But the select DOM element will have the id `t1`. tabs1.activateTabByName('t3');

-// and obviously the following line will work as expected since the instance is
+// And obviously the following line will work as expected since the instance is
-// the most recent one and is working with the last dataset tabs2.activateTabByName('t3');
+// the most recent one and is working with the last dataset. tabs2.activateTabByName('t3');
 ```

 This kind of bad design should be prevented by proper unit tests, as different
-tests might conflict, or might work and fail time to time.
-Unstable and
+tests might conflict, or might work and fail in cycle.
+Unstable and inconsistent
-inconsistent unit test executions are often the symptom of memory access
+unit test executions are often the symptom of memory access conflict within
-conflict within factories.
+factories.

 ##### Good
 Respecting the concept of immutable module variables, the following